ChinthakayalaShruthi/assignment2-Chinthakyala/README.md

 ---

-# Directions from Maryville to Nevada
+# Directions from Rajiv Gandhi International Airport to Salar Jung Museum
 1. Catch a directions of 1,396 miles from marryville to Henderson via flight
 2. catch a cab and go to the kansas airport(mca)
     1. take a flight from kansas to lasvegas airport(las)